TomasBeuzen/pybeach/paper.md

 performance of these algorithms and expert checking is often required to validate results.
 A key issue is that, while experts can generally identify the dune toe on a beach profile, it is difficult to develop an algorithm that can reliably define the dune toe for the large variety of beach profile shapes encountered in nature.
-Here we propose machine learning as an alternative approach to creating a dune toe detection model.
+Here, ML is used as an alternative approach to creating a dune toe detection model.
 The idea is to directly encode expert knowledge to create a model that is applicable to a large variety of beach profile shapes, and is scalable, such that it can be updated and improved as additional data becomes available in the future.
-The methodology used to develop the dune toe machine learning model in *pydune* is discussed in Section [pydune](#pydune) below.
-Over the last decade or so, MATLAB has been the primary data processing environment in coastal research.
-However, with increased use of open-source data, software, and machine learning, Python is becoming a more popular programming language in coastal research and practice.
-An additional aim of *pydune* is to collect existing dune toe location algorithms into a single, open-source Python package to facilitate the progression of coastal research in Python.
+The methodology used to develop the dune toe ML model in *pydune* is discussed in Section [pydune](#pydune) below.
+As additional motivation, while over the last decade or so, MATLAB has been the primary data processing environment in coastal research, increased use of open-source data, software, and machine learning, has resulted in Python becoming a more popular programming language in coastal research and practice.
+As a result, *pydune* also aims to facilitate the progression of coastal research in Python by collating commonly used coastal tools into a single, open-source Python package.

 # pydune